chupvl/awesome-ls-ventures/awesome-pharma-biotech.md

-# Open code repositories of pharma and biotech companies heavily using AI/ML
+# awesome-pharma-biotech: open code repositories of pharma and biotech companies heavily using AI/ML

 ---
 - [Introduction](#introduction)